 MSB is an unconventional company, so why not make our review page a little unconventional.
 What follows is a blog style series of reviews, comments and emails that we receive from reviewers, distributors and customers.
 Last names are removed to protect the privacy of the submitter.
-Unlike most companies, we do not solicit formal reviews, rather depending on word of mouth to spread the news.
+Unlike most companies, we do not exclusively on formal reviews, rather depend primarily on word of mouth to spread the news.
 Any comments printed here are reproduced as received.

 Feb 2012 - MSB System at CES 2012

 "One of the biggest surprises - and Best Sounds - at this year's CES came when I entered into the Volent room and heard their new VL-3 Loudspeakers ($11k).
 Driven by a slew of MSB electronics, I was absolutely astonished at the incredibly high resolution - coupled by a natural and vivid presentation - this system had going for it."

 Sept 2011 - Signature DAC IV and Data CD IV with Signature Power Base, UMT and M202 Amplifier

 "The MSB system - consisting of the Signature Platinum DAC IV Platinum Data CD IV, the Universal Media Transport and the Signature Power Base - is so far the only digital source system that has managed to give me weeks of listening without languishing for my favorite LPs.
 A greater compliment I can not give a digital source.
 Even without the CD player the DAC creates a reference level set that can handle all the existing digital formats.
 The modularity and the ability to download new software updates makes a guarantee for the future that sets a very high standard.
 I'd almost forgotten them, the mono amplifiers from MSB.
 Probably because they, like their digital relatives, completely disappeared when the music sounds."